-- Chief executive officer(Headteacher)
+- Monitoring Officer

-- Director of Finance(Trustee)
+- Director of Finance

 - Assistant Director (Internal Audit and Risk Management)

-- Head of Human Resources(Business Manager)
+- Head of Human Resources

 You may wish to consider discussing your concern with a colleague or your trade union representative first and you may find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns.
 However, once you have raised a concern under the Confidential Reporting Policy you should be mindful that any further discussions with other parties may impede the maintenance of confidentiality.